gabebw/chat_stew/README.md

 # Chat Stew
 A pluggable parsing library for chat logs.
-Handles Adium and Pidgin out of the box.
+It handles Adium out of the box.

 ## Usage